-Decorating chocolate Easter eggs is a fun, creative, easy, and affordable activity for the whole family.
-And it’s one of those activities that you can make as easy or complex as needed — depending on the ages of the people joining in and how next level you feel like taking it!
+Decorating chocolate Easter eggs is a fun, creative, easy and affordable activity for the whole family.
+And it’s one of those activities you can make as easy or complex as needed — depending on the ages of the people joining in and how next-level you feel like taking it!

-A long time ago, before Europe was divided with its current borders, Ukrainian Easter eggs were much more than decorative objects or crafts for the holidays.
+A long time ago, Ukrainian Easter eggs were much more than decorative objects or crafts for the holidays.
 They were imbued with special powers that “warded off evil, encouraged marriage and fertility, ensured good harvests and milk or honey production, and protected the household from disaster.”
-The decorated eggs were offered as gifts as a way to share good fortune.
+The decorated eggs were offered as gifts that brought good fortune.

-These eggs were dyed with natural colours from beets, onions, bark, and herbs.
-Wax was also applied to divide the colours from each other and a single egg could take days to complete.
-Over time, the art developed and spread across the country and today some of the designs are hard to believe!
+These eggs were dyed with natural colors from beets, onions, bark and herbs.
+Creators also applied wax to divide the colors from one other, and a single egg could take days to complete.
+Over time, the art developed and spread across Europe.
+Today, some of the designs are hard to believe!

-We’re going to offer some of our favourite chocolate egg-making and decorating ideas.
-These are just suggestions and we encourage you to be as dramatic, creative, and fun with your chocolate Easter eggs as possible.
+We’re going to offer some of our favorite chocolate egg-making and decorating ideas.
+These are just suggestions and we encourage you to be as dramatic, creative and fun with your chocolate Easter eggs as possible.

-The first thing you have to decide is whether you are going to make or buy your base chocolate eggs.
+First, decide whether you are going to make or buy your chocolate eggs.
 Either is fine and depends on how much time you have.
-If you buy chocolate eggs, we suggest you look for plain chocolate eggs that are about the same size as a real egg or larger.
-This way they are less fragile and have a large enough surface area to really have some fun with.
+If you buy chocolate eggs, we suggest you look for a plain variety the same size as a real egg or larger.
+These are less fragile and have a large enough surface area to really have some fun with.

-If you are planning to make your chocolate egg from scratch, all you need is some good quality chocolate and an egg mold.
+If you are planning to make chocolate eggs from scratch, all you need is some good quality chocolate and an egg mold.
 Here’s how: